-4. If the storage tank pressure is above 30 psi (2.1 bar), the generator switch can be immediately turned to "AUTO" mode.
+4. If the storage tank pressure is above 30 psi (2.1 bar), the generator switch can be immediately turned to ,,AUTO' mode.
 This should be the case upon arriving in the morning to a system that was properly shut-down the evening before or after starting up the first time and having emptied the storage tank down to 40 psi (2.8 bar).
 The oxygen generator will now fill the tank to about 60 psi (4.1 bar) and then remain in a standby mode until the storage tank pressure drops to about 45 psi (3.1 bar).
 It will then begin to cycle again attempting to keep the storage tank pressure between 45 psi (3.1 bar) and 60 psi (4.1 bar).
+While in this

-While in this AUTO mode, the light inside the control switch will be illuminated whenever the unit is cycling.
+,,AUTO' mode, the light inside the control switch will be illuminated whenever the unit is cycling.

 - 5. Open the valve that allows oxygen to flow to your manifold or application.
 This valve, although not included in our standard accessory package, should be in place to ensure a proper shut-down and avoid the possibility of wasting oxygen through an improperly closed valve. - 6.
-If an average oxygen pressure greater than 45 psi (3.1bar) is required, demand is at a peak or the unit has been running 24/7, then it would be better to run the oxygen generator in the "CONTINUOUS' mode.
-Please keep in mind that our specification for the maximum oxygen pressure available from a system is 45 psi (3.1bar).
-Pressures higher than 45 psi (3.1bar) will only be available for short periods of time if oxygen is drawn from the storage tank at or above the specified production rates for the machines.
-If the demand is for a higher pressure but a lower flow rate, or only for a short period of time, the maximum pressure allowed is up to 60 psi (4.1bar).
+If an average oxygen pressure greater than 45 psi (3.1 bar) is required or demand is at a peak then it would be preferable to run the oxygen generator in the "CONTINUOUS' mode.
+Please keep in mind that our specification for the maximum oxygen pressure available from a system is 45 psi (3.1 bar).
+Pressures higher than 45 psi (3.1 bar) will only be available for short periods of time if oxygen is drawn from the storage tank at or above the specified production rates for the machines.
+If the demand is for a higher pressure but a lower flow rate, or only for a short period of time, the maximum pressure allowed is up to 60 psi (4.1 bar).